Nowosad/elp/02-ergo-sum.md

 ## Obiekty

-> To understand computations in R, two slogans are helpful: 1.
+> "To understand computations in R, two slogans are helpful: 1.
 Everything that exists is an object.
-2. Everything that happens is a function call.
+2. Everything that happens is a function call."
+>
-John Chambers
+> --- John Chambers

 <!-- - obiekty (zmienne) -->
 <img src="images/obiekty.png" width="100%" style="display: block; margin: auto;" />